acquia/blt/docs/tech-architect/multisite.rst

 You have the option to explicitly define your multisites in ``blt/blt.yml`` by creating a ``multisites`` array.
-If you don't manually define this variable, |acquia-product:blt| will set it based on discovered multisite directories:
+If you don't manually define this variable, Acquia BLT will set it based on discovered multisite directories:

 .. code-block:: text